waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 We found out that our offensive agent was continuously exceeding the time limit to make a move and crashing.

 We figured out that getting number of actions available to a depth of n with n>8 was causing this problem.
 This was an important feature to find dead ends and avoid them when being chased by enemy agent.
-To improve this, we wrote an efficient algorithm to find out this depth using IDS.
+To improve this, we wrote an efficient [heuristic search algorithm](/3.2 Heuristic Search Algorithms) to find out this depth using IDS.
 With the new version we can work on n>50 and not exceed the time limit.

 ### Evolution 2 demo